encukou/czech-sort/README.md

 Compatibility
 -------------

-The czech-sort library can be used with Python 2.6+ and 3.5+.
+The czech-sort library can be used with Python 3.5+.

-Under Python 2, it only accepts `unicode` strings.

 Installation